Fool for Love (1985 film)

 Fool for Love is a 1985 American psychological drama film directed by Robert Altman, and starring Sam Shepard, Kim Basinger, Harry Dean Stanton, Randy Quaid, and Martha Crawford.
 It follows a woman awaiting the arrival of her boyfriend in a derelict motel in the Mojave Desert, where she is confronted by a previous lover who threatens to undermine her efforts.
-It is based on the 1983 stage play of the same name written by Shepard, who also adapted the screenplay.
+It is based on the 1983 stage play written by Shepard, who also adapted the screenplay.

 Altman pitched the idea of a film version of the original play to Shepard, who thereby adapted it for the screen.
 Shepard, who initially had no plan on appearing in the film, agreed to portray one of the lead roles at Altman's request.
 Filming took place in the spring of 1985 in Santa Fe and Las Vegas, New Mexico, after which Altman oversaw post-production in Paris.

 Fool for Love was entered into the 1986 Cannes Film Festival before it received a limited theatrical release in the United States through The Cannon Group, Inc. on December 6, 1985.
-The film was a box-office flop, and received mixed reviews from critics.
+The film was a box-office flop but received positive reviews from critics.

 Plot

 May is hiding out at a rundown motel in the Mojave Desert when an old flame and childhood friend, Eddie, a rodeo stunt rider, shows up unexpectedly from Wyoming.
 Eddie breaks into May's room and attempts to convince her in argumentative terms that their fates are somehow linked and that they should be together.
 May vehemently refuses him for a variety of reasons, one being his infidelity with a fashion model known only as the Countess.
 May says that she has no interest in living with Eddie under any circumstances, assuring Eddie that if she goes back to him their relationship will repeat the same destructive cycle it has followed before.
 May informs Eddie that her current boyfriend, Martin, is due to arrive that night for a date.

-As May and Eddie squabble and goad one another, the motel proprietor, known as the Old Man, observes them.
+As May and Eddie squabble and goad each other, the motel proprietor, known as the Old Man, observes them.
 The Old Man offers commentary and anecdotes to May and Eddie, divulging his relationship with both.
 It is slowly revealed that May and Eddie are in fact biological half-siblings, each fathered by the Old Man who had led a double life, abandoning their respective families in the same town for different periods during each child's life.
 Without knowledge of their father's philandering, May and Eddie became lovers in high school and when their parents finally figured out what had occurred, Eddie's mother shot herself out of guilt and shame.
 May has grown to fear that Eddie has begun to emulate his father's feckless womanizing.